apache/incubator-milagro/docs/dta-details/quickstart.md

 ## Plugins

-Milagro D-TA comes with two aditional plugins out-of-the box, which are intended to demonstrate how it can be extended.
+The Milagro D-TA comes with two aditional plugins out-of-the box, which are intended to demonstrate how it can be extended.

 **To Run Safeguard Secret**

-The Safeguard Secret plugin encrypts a string with the public key and decrypts it when the Master Feducuiary returns the secret key.
+The Safeguard Secret plugin encrypts a string with the public key and decrypts it when the Master Fiducuiary returns the secret key.

 ```
 docker run -it -p 5556:5556 milagrodta -service safeguardsecret